Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Double arc diagrams and 2-term SMCs

 \section{Double arc diagrams and 2-term SMCs}

 In this section, we establish a direct relationship between the set of noncrossing arc diagrams (resp. double arc diagrams) and the set of semibricks (resp.
-2-term SMCs) of a preprojective algebra of type $\type{A}_n $.
-In particular, we establish a bijection between $W$ and $\twosmc\Pi$, which gives a another proof of \cite{A2}.
+2-term SMCs) of a preprojective algebra of type $A_n $.
+In particular, we establish a bijection between $W$ and $\twosmc\Pi$, which gives another proof of \cite{A2}.
 For this purpose, we relate each arc (with a color) to a brick (with a shift functor).
-Moreover we study a hom-space of two bricks in terms of combinatorics of arcs.
+Moreover, we study hom-spaces between two bricks in terms of combinatorics of arcs.

 From now on, fix an integer $n\geq 1$.
 As before, we denote by $W=W_{n}$ for the set of permutations of $\{1,2,\ldots,n+1\}$.
 Let $Q$ be the following quiver